ClipplerBlood/pf2e-send-to-hand/README.md

 This mod adds to item dialogs of items that are in the player inventory a way to equip or unequip them from the item dialog header.
 This method allows TAH to open items with right-click and then change their state from the item dialog.

 - This mod only works for item dialogs of items that are in the inventory of tokens you are owner, or all for the GM.
-- The mod adds a new button in the item header, an icon and a string, depending if the item is equipped or not.
+- The mod adds a new button in the item header, an icon and a string, depending on if the item is equipped or not.
 Pressing the header button changes the state of the item’s equipment.
+- If used with Token Action Hud, middle-clicking on an item opens up the equip status selection dialog.

 ## Licensing

 This project is being developed under the terms of the